All Products

 E-MapReduce:Manage workflows

-A workflow is an orderly process that consists of a series of jobs.
-Jobs in a workflow depend on each other and run in a specific order.
-If you want to run tasks at specific points in time, you can create a workflow and configure tasks and scheduling policies in the workflow.
+A workflow consists of a series of jobs with clarified dependencies and specified running sequence.
+If you want to run jobs at specific points in time, you can create a workflow, add nodes in the workflow, and then configure scheduling policies in the workflow.
 This topic describes how to create and run a workflow.

 Prerequisites